Back to Library

 193

-Liability of owner, occupier, etc., of land on which an unlawful assembly is held.
+Liability of owner or occupier of land on which an unlawful assembly or riot takes place

 194